TeoSean00/SGXChange/README.md

 Find us live at https://sgxchange.vercel.app/

-A website designed to help students with the overseas exchange application process by consolidating all the vital scatterered information, along with an automated module mapping, user authentication, nearby attractions locater, a review reading/adding and university favouriting system functionality that is made unique to every university.
+A website designed to help students with the overseas exchange application process by web scraping and consolidating all the vital scatterered information, along with originally designed and self-built system functionalities such as automated modules mapping, user authentication, nearby attractions locater, a review system for reading/adding and a university favouriting system functionality that is made unique to every university.
 A collaborative team effort developed together with a group of friends.

 # To navigate github,